patriciosanchezh/shop/README.md

    	 (venv) flask-rest-api/src $
     ```

-* Now before run, we have to make a changes in src/api/conifg/conifg.py in the class class DevelopmentConfig.
-In order to send the email for Auth 2 protocol for authentication, use your own credentials for this fields:
+* Now before run, we have to make a changes in src/api/conifg/conifg.py in the class DevelopmentConfig.
+In order to send the email for Auth 2 protocol for authentication, use your own credentials for these fields:

     ```
     MAIL_DEFAULT_SENDER= '<mail_sender>'